ajtran303/parts-unknown/act-5/act-5-outline.md

 ## Scene 4

+Contender's interview.
+Cuts THE promo.

+## Scene 5

 Contract signing.
 The stakes are raised in negotiations.
 Face-off and lights down.

-## Scene 5

-The title shot.